-Policy Decision Policy Code Description Chesapeake Bay Program Classification Exemption EXEMPT Land development activities that are not subject to the stormwater management requirements.
-Not a SWM BMP Variance VARIANCE A modification of the minimum stormwater management requirement if site conditions are such that strict adherence to the Guidelines would impose unnecessary hardship on the applicant without fulfilling the intent of the Guidelines.
-Not a SWM BMP Waiver WAIVER Exemption from stormwater management requirements granted to an applicant for a specific project based on a review by MDE.
+Policy Code Description Chesapeake Bay Program Classification Exemption EXEMPT Land development activities that are not subject to the stormwater management requirements.
+Not a SWM BMP Variance VARIANCE A modification of the minimum stormwater management requirements if site conditions are such that strict adherence would impose unnecessary.
+Not a SWM BMP Waiver WAIVER Exemption from stormwater management requirements granted to an applicant for a specific project based on a review by "the appropriate approval authority."
 Not a SWM BMP